Fetch

 Response

-is an object that contains following properties: body, headers, status, etc. (https://developer.mozilla.org/en-US/docs/Web/API/Response)
+is an object that contains properties such as body, headers, status, etc. (https://developer.mozilla.org/en-US/docs/Web/API/Response)

 fetch('https://mydomain.com/api')